-Liquid Web’s Senior Engineering Manager on her time in the Air Force, great advice, and achieving your goals against the odds.
+Liquid Web’s VP of Development on her time in the Air Force, great advice, and achieving your goals against the odds.

 Lisa Clark’s passion for coding started early.
 “The Logo bus came to my elementary school and that’s when I learned how to make a spider move across a screen.
 Amazingness!
 Then, when I was in the fourth grade, my father brought home a Commodore 64/128 combo and I recall poring over the black and white Basic manual while writing my first text-based adventure game,” she says.
 “Coding the branches of logic for a 100-floor elevator gave me my first appreciation for code reuse.”